Snow Day Rituals & Superstitions: Fun Ways to Wish for a Snow Day Overnight

-• The Freezing Charms: If you’re really committed, you need to literally help “freeze” the weather.
-Drop a single ice cube into the toilet to “freeze the pipes” and leave a frozen key on the windowsill to invite icy weather.
+Drop an ice cube into the toilet to “freeze the pipes” and convince winter to arrive.
+Some families add a frozen key on the windowsill for extra luck.

 kid image showing classic pillow charm ritual

-• Hot Chocolate Wish: Warm up your wish!
-Sip a steaming cup of cocoa before bed and make a quiet promise to the winter sky.
+• Hot Chocolate Wish: Drink a warm cup of cocoa before bed and promise to enjoy the snow responsibly if school is canceled.

 • Snowday Playlist: Build a one-night-only playlist of winter favorites.
 Only hit play when snow is in the forecast to keep the magic alive.

-• Family Fort Pact: Pile pillows and blankets into a living-room fort.
+• Family Fort Pact: Pile pillows and blankets into a living-room.
 Slip a note with your snow wish under the top cushion for extra luck.

 • Story Hour Promise: Choose a special book you will only read together with siblings or parents if school is canceled.
 This gives everyone an extra reason to hope.